tarndt/wasmws/README.md

 ### Aproach taken

+This library allows you to use a websocket as [net.Conn](https://golang.org/pkg/net/#Conn) for arbitrary traffic, this includes running protocols like HTTP, gRPC or any other TCP protocol over it).
+This is most useful for protocols that are not normally exposed to client side web applications.
+In our examples we will focus on gRPC.

 #### Client-side (Go WASM application running in browser)
 wasmws provides Go WASM specific [net.Conn](https://golang.org/pkg/net/#Conn) implementation that is backed by [a browser native websocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API):
 ```